 Quark, if you are unfamiliar with it, is very common in German baking and is a kind of cottage cheese but a little different from those kinds you may be more familiar with.

-You just mix together the dry ingredients, add the wet and the fruit and nuts and combine.
-The dough is then flattened out and folded over to make the typical stollen shape, with marzipan in the middle if you are using.
+You just mix together the dry ingredients, add the wet ingredients, fruit and nuts and combine.
+Then flatten out the dough and fold it over to make the typical stollen shape, with marzipan in the middle if you are using.
 Don't worry that it seems a bit high - it will kind of "melt" as it cooks.

-Once it has baked and cooled, you brush it with melted butter and scatter with confectioners sugar.
+Once it has baked and cooled, you brush it with melted butter and scatter with confectioner's sugar/icing sugar.
 It looks like a little dusting of snow.
 Don't be tempted to skip this, it really finishes off the cake.
-I appreciate it's less healthy but it is almost Christmas, after all.
+But also don't do too early on it just melts in if the stollen is too hot.

 Try some more traditional Christmas baking: